Loading…

 Unsafe

-It is not recommended to consume alcohol while taking Advagraf 0.5 mg.
-Alcohol may increase the risk of side effects or interfere with the effectiveness of the Advagraf.
-It is best to talk to your doctor or pharmacist before consuming alcohol while taking any medicine.
+Drinking alcohol while taking Advagraf Capsule is not recommended.
+Alcohol may increase the risk of side effects or interfere with the effectiveness Advagraf 0.5 mg Capsule.
+Before drinking alcohol while taking any medicine, it is best to talk to your doctor or pharmacist.

 pregnancy